-The exact nature of the antagonism the early church faced is well worth considering, because unless we understand the forces at work from the very beginning of what is referred to as the Christian Era, we simply cannot put the rest of church history in its proper context.
+The exact nature of the antagonism the first-century church faced is well worth considering, because unless we understand the forces at work from the very beginning of what is referred to as the Christian Era, we simply cannot put the rest of church history in its proper context.
 Misunderstanding the milieu in which Jesus, the apostles and the early church operated thus fuels further misunderstanding, and the story that emerges cannot help but be inaccurate.

 In the latter part of the 20th century, church historians began to recognize that first-century Judaism was not a unified, homogeneous unit.
 On the contrary, it was highly fractured—a “variegated Judaism,” as one commentator puts it.
 We gain some insight by studying the Gospel accounts, with their many references to Sadducees, Pharisees, Herodians, Scribes and Samaritans.
 These groups represent most of the large sects according to the first-century Jewish historian Josephus (he added the Essenes to his list—a group not mentioned in the New Testament but currently associated with the Dead Sea Scrolls and the ancient settlement at Qumran).
 But in many ways this was only the tip of the iceberg.
 History records not only divisions within these groups but also identifies numerous smaller sects within Judaism.
 It can be argued that Jerusalem fell to the Romans in 70 C.E. because of the infighting that went on among the various parties within the city.